 The municipality has established Local Labour Forum in order to harmonise the relations between the employer and the employee.
-There is a need to expend efforts in the new financial year to optimise the functionality of the LLF

 Occupational Health and Safety

 The municipality has established Health and Safety Committee and safety representatives were trained on occupational health and safety issues.